 A properly installed and well-maintained installation can significantly reduce the possibility of accident or injury.
 So, it is important that any electrical installation work is carried out by people who have the knowledge, skills and experience needed to avoid the dangers that electricity can create.

 Not convinced?
 See below for more great reasons to always choose a registered electrician!

-- They’re regulated by the UK Government
+- They’re regulated by the UK and Scottish Governments, as appropriate

 - They work to the BS7671 safety standard